Plaquemines Parish, Louisiana: 20th century to present

 Because Plaquemines Parish encompasses the last 70 mi of the Mississippi River before it reaches the Gulf of Mexico, it is the site of several oil refineries, which rely on the shipping lanes for moving their product.
 The Mississippi River Delta of Plaquemines is also a base for assistance to offshore oil rigs.
 Plaquemines Parish was the first place in the United States where shippers used a container for cargo in foreign trade.
 The area is also known for having the southernmost point in Louisiana, at just under 29 degrees north.

-The August 1901 Hurricane caused damage, including 4 feet of water in Buras.

-The Great Hurricane of 1915 devastated much of the parish, with multiple levee breaches on both sides of the Mississippi, a 12-foot storm surge, and hundreds of deaths.
-Homelessness was widespread, and many people were reduced to starvation until charitable aid arrived.
-The old Parish Courthouse in Pointe à la Hache was among the many buildings destroyed in the storm, but a new one was completed within the year.

 In the early 1900s, Plaquemines was an exporter of citrus.
 Farmers used the railroads and the Mississippi to ship the large annual harvest to markets.
 Commercial fisheries, especially for oysters, have been important in the parish economy.